RCNeil/squatch-post-importer/README.md

 ⚠️ Before importing posts, ensure:

 1. **Media Library must be copied over** with the same filenames and paths as in the CSV.
 This is required so the plugin can match featured images correctly.
+Use [Squatch Media Sync](https://github.com/RCNeil/squatch-media-sync) to populate the media content to the Media Library.
 2. **Authors must already exist** in the site with the correct username or email.
 Otherwise, posts will default to the currently logged-in user.
 3. **Custom post meta and SEO mappings** must be updated in the plugin code to match your CSV headers and meta keys.
 4. The string replace feature will **only work if both Old URL and New URL are provided**.
 Leaving them blank will skip the replacement.